Di-Falco/code-review-3/README.md

 ## Description

 This is a webpage with two linked HTML files.
 The home page features a text box asking for a positive integer input.
-When the user submits a valid input, the output box displays each number from 0 to the input value, but replaces some numbers as follows:
+When the user submits a valid input, the output box displays each number from 0 to the input value, but replaces some numbers as follows (listed by ascending priority):

-1. Any number containing a 3 is replaced with "Won't you be my neighbor?"
+1. Any number containing a 1 is replaced with "Beep!"
 2. Any number containing a 2 is replaced with "Boop!"
-3. Any number containing a 1 is replaced with "Beep!"
+3. Any number containing a 3 is replaced with "Won't you be my neighbor?"

 The second HTML file is similar, except it takes the user's input and outputs the following information: